Have questions? - Get in touch

 Lean manufacturing is a systematic approach to minimising waste in a manufacturing system, by focusing on the activities that add the most value through the eyes of the customer.
 The basis of lean manufacturing originated in the car industry and was developed by Toyota in Japan.
 Lean is now used extensively worldwide, in all types and size of organisation, to improve international competitiveness.
 It is therefore crucial for manufacturing engineers to be able to design and operate manufacturing systems that employ lean successfully.

-The aim of this unit is to introduce learners to the principles and processes of lean manufacturing, so that they can become an effective and committed practitioner of lean in whatever industry sector they are employed in.
+The aim of this unit is to introduce students to the principles and processes of lean manufacturing, so that they can become an effective and committed practitioner of lean in whatever industry sector they are employed in.
 To do this, the unit will explore the tools and techniques that are applied by organisations practicing lean.
-The learners will consider both the benefits and challenges of using lean manufacturing, and become sufficiently knowledgeable about the most important process tools and techniques to be able to operate and use them.
+The students will consider both the benefits and challenges of using lean manufacturing, and become sufficiently knowledgeable about the most important process tools and techniques to be able to operate and use them.

 Among the topics included in this unit are: scoping and defining lean manufacturing, the benefits and challenges of adopting Lean thinking, , common tools and techniques associated with lean manufacturing and process improvement, and the most appropriate improvement tool(s) to tackle a problem.

-On successful completion of this unit learners will be able to learn about the common principles of lean manufacturing. a range of the process improvement tools used within lean manufacturing, and effective communication skills in order to lead the process of continuous improvement across an organisation.
+On successful completion of this unit students will be able to learn about the common principles of lean manufacturing. a range of the process improvement tools used within lean manufacturing, and effective communication skills in order to lead the process of continuous improvement across an organisation.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.